TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 getSQL()
 ^^^^^^^^

 Method :php:`->getSQL()` returns the created query statement as string.
-It is incredible useful during development to verify the final statement is executed just as a developer expects it::
+It is incredibly useful during development to verify the final statement is executed just as a developer expects it::

    $queryBuilder = GeneralUtility::makeInstance(ConnectionPool::class)->getQueryBuilderForTable('sys_language');